A Conversation Between Karey Pohn, JD PhD, Secretary of Association for Holotropic Breathwork and Sasha Yakovleva, Co-Founder of BreathingCenter.com

 I remember that in one of his books, Dr. Grof described a ritual when people in ancient cultures gathered in large groups to alter their breathing patterns in order to experience altered states of consciousness.
 I believe this was safe for people of ancient Greece but could be risky for today’s Americans.
 To experience the same safely, I would recommend normalizing breathing first.

-Karey: I understand that people mostly start Breathing Normalization in order to improve their health, but what about people who are already healthy?
+Karey: I understand that people mostly start the Buteyko Breathing Method in order to improve their health, but what about people who are already healthy?
 Will they benefit from this method as well?

 Sasha: Buteyko’s standards are rather high.
 A lot of people who think that they are healthy, in actuality, are not.
 I was one of them, but to answer your question—yes, of course, healthy people benefit from this method.